Azure/azurehpc/tutorials/cyclecloud/install-cyclecloud.md

 Add a DNS Name and save:
 ![DNS-Label2](images/DNS-Label2.jpg)

+In case you want to setup CycleCloud in environments with limited internet access, check this article: [Operating in a locked down network](https://learn.microsoft.com/en-us/azure/cyclecloud/how-to/running-in-locked-down-network?view=cyclecloud-8).

 ## 5. Create a storage account
 Cyclecloud requires a storage account for [locker access](https://learn.microsoft.com/en-us/azure/cyclecloud/how-to/storage-blobs?view=cyclecloud-8).
 Create storage account from the Azure Portal: